cicirello/JavaPermutationTools/README.md

 to introduction of backwards compatible new functionality, and PATCH corresponds to backwards compatible bug fixes.

-## Building the Library (with ant)
+## Building the Library (with Maven)

-The /build directory contains an ant build file.
-The build file also executes the JUnit tests, and the build directory contains the relevant jar files for the JUnit libraries.
-If you prefer, you can replace these with the latest versions available from https://junit.org/junit4/ (just be sure to edit the property fields in the build.xml to point to the locations of the JUnit jar files).

-To execute the build process do one of the following.
-If your working directory is the build directory, then simply execute `ant` from the command line.
-If your working directory is the parent of build, then execute: `ant -f build/build.xml`

-The default of the provided ant build file, compiles all source files and all JUnit tests, executes all test cases, generates the jar file of the library, and compiles the example programs and the experiment replication programs.
-The build process will terminate on any test case failures.

-If you use the ant build file, the build will generate the following directories: bin (for the compiled Java classes), testbin (for the compiled JUnit tests), dist (for the jar file of the library), and exbin (for the compiled example programs and experiment replication programs).
+The JavaPermutationTools library is built using Maven.
+The root of the repository contains a Maven `pom.xml`.
+To build the library, execute `mvn package` at the root of the repository, which will compile all classes, run all tests, run javadoc, and generate jar files of the library, the sources, and the javadocs.
+All build outputs will then be found in the directory `target`.

+To include generation of a code coverage report during the build, execute `mvn package -Pcoverage` at the root of the repository to enable a Maven profile that executes JaCoCo during the test phase.
+The JaCoCo report will also be found in the target directory.

 ## Example Programs